bobekryant/bobekryant.github.io/content/Crypto/ampl.md

 <h3>Additional Thoughts</h3>
-Due to the rebase mechanism AMPL should have very unique returns characteristics, uncorrelated with other assets both in the traditional space and the crypto space.
+Due to the rebase mechanism $AMPL should have very unique returns characteristics, uncorrelated with other assets both in the traditional space and the crypto space.
 I believe that it is the ultimate momentum asset because as long as the price stays above $1 the supply will increase.
-People will see that their net worth has gone up and buy more AMPL.
+People will see that their net worth has gone up and buy more $AMPL.
-Thoertically people will sell the extra AMPL for ever new issuance, but I do not think that will happen at all.
-People will chase returns and put even more money into AMPL to recieve a larger split.
+Thoertically people will sell the extra $AMPL for ever new issuance, but I do not think that will happen at all.
+People will chase returns and put even more money into $AMPL to recieve a larger split.
-In a market prone to rapid bull runs, it is against human nature to sell, leading to an increase in AMPL supply causing a rapid feedback loop.
+In a market prone to rapid bull runs, it is against human nature to sell.
+They will infact buy more $AMPL, leading to an increase in $AMPL supply and potentially causing a large feedback loop.